 My family went for a glorious trip to California last week.
 It was a trip to celebrate some major milestones in our lives and an excuse to enjoy each other’s company.
+I kind of have a longing to move to California after this trip with someone like Bright Homes Keyes CA, but alas I think getting to enjoy Californian meals every day is just a dream.

 And, you know what that means, right?
 Just think – 7 days, means 3 meals a day, which means a whopping TWENTY ONE meals I get to eat out on this vacation!
 Did I say, glorious?!!!